Find Affordable College Courses

 Saint Paul, MN

-Saint Paul College did quite well in this year’s ranking of the best places for human development and family studies students to get a associate degree.
-It came in at #9 on the list.
+Saint Paul College landed the #9 spot in the 2023 rankings for the best value associate degree human development and family studies programs.
 Saint Paul College is a medium-sized public school located in the large city of Saint Paul.

-The average tuition and fees for an out-of-state undergraduate student at Saint Paul College are $6,041 a year.
+Out-of-state tuition fees for undergraduate students at Saint Paul College are $6,041 per year.
 On average, human development graduates from Saint Paul College take out $22,926 in student loans while working on their Associate Degree.

 #10